augur ancestral

 Default: False

-amino acid options
+amino acid options

 Options to configure reconstruction of ancestral amino acid sequences.
-All arguments are required for ancestral amino acid sequence reconstruction.

 --annotation

-GenBank or GFF file containing the annotation
+GenBank or GFF file containing the annotation.
+Optional if reconstructing a single gene without nuc data.

 --translations